-We train the GPT-TT model on a sufficiently large OpenWebText dataset [Gokaslan and Cohen, 2019, which imitates the WebText dataset and is publicly available.
-It contains approximately 9 billion tokens in the training and 4 million tokens in the validation part.
-We train the model for 10 epochs with a similar optimizer and scheduler with a maximum learning rate $2.95 \exp -5$ and a global batch size 340.
+We train the GPT-TT model on a sufficiently large OpenWebText dataset [Gokaslan and Cohen, 2019], which contains approximately 8 million texts, imitates the Web-Text dataset and is publicly available.
+We train the model for 10 epochs with a similar optimiser and scheduler with a maximum learning rate 2.95 exp -5 and global batch size 340.
 When reaching the perplexity value of 50, we halved the batch size.
-We use an optimizer and scheduler as in the previous section, the sequence length is 1024.
+We use an optimiser and scheduler as in the previous section, sequence length is 1024.
 The optimal parameters were chosen based on the perplexity in the validation part of the Wikitext-103 dataset of a small GPT-2 model with classical fully connected layers.
 After obtaining the optimal parameters for the classical model, the learning settings were fixed.
 The training process continued for approximately 20 days on 4 GPUs 3090ti.
-To receive a GPT-based model with a compatible size, we train from scratch under the same conditions the GPT-2 medium with linear layer replaced with SVDstructure layers with rank 50.
+To receive a GPT-based model with a compatible size, we train from scratch under the same conditions the GPT-2 medium with linear layer replaced with SVD-structure layers with rank 50.
 As shown in Table 5.2, the best perplexity among the compressed models is related to OPT [Zhang et al., 2022] with 350 million parameters.
-Herewith, OPT saves 7% the full GPT-2, while TTM-72 saves 40%, and
+Herewith, OPT saves 7% the full GPT-2, while TTM-72 saves 40%, and the perplexity decreases to 31.
+At the same time, an SVD-50 of a size similar to TTM-72 has perplexity 55, which is even worse than Distill GPT, the model with the smallest number of parameters.